typedorm/typedorm/docs/api.md

     // therefore this should be avoided wherever possible, but can be helpful in some cases
     // see this https://www.alexdebrie.com/posts/dynamodb-filter-expressions/ for more details where

+    // @optional
+    // Specify attributes to get, only selected attributes are fetched
+    // @default `ALL`
+    select
   }
 )
 ```